 First things first — since Google Home doesn’t have a screen, you’ll have to set up the device using your smartphone.
 To do so, you’ll need to download the Google Home app.

-Once that’s done, plug the included power adapter that comes with your smart speaker into a power outlet, and plug the other end into the input on the bottom of the device.
-Your Google Home should start booting up and will display a colorful array of lights.
+Once that’s done, plug the included power adapter that comes with your smart speaker into a power outlet, and plug the other end into the input.
+Your Google Home should start booting up and will display an array of lights.

 We won’t list all these instructions here since they are very basic in nature.
 For example, you’ll be required to name your device and connect it to your Wi-Fi network, among other things.
 The process is so simple and easy even your grandma could do it.